pkgcraft/pkgcraft/crates/pkgcruft/README.md

 For more explanation, pkgcraft is much more strict than alternatives on what is allowed in global scope.
-However, if a less stringent tool is used, potential reports may be skipped as pkgcruft will not regenerate data for valid cache entries.
+However, if a less stringent tool is used, potential reports may be skipped as pkgcruft will not regenerate data for packages with valid cache entries.

 # Build requirements